Southeast Asian leaders begin summit amid 'major power rivalries'

 The Association of Southeast Asian Nations (ASEAN) has so far not been "drawn into the maelstroms" of those rivalries and challenges to the international multilateral system, Vietnamese Prime Minister Nguyen Xuan Phuc said in his opening remarks at the 37th ASEAN Summit in Hanoi.

 "Three quarters of a century have passed since the end of the Second World War.
-World peace and security, however, are not yet truly sustainable," said Phuc, whose government holds the chairmanship of the 10-member bloc in 2020.
+World peace and security, however, are not yet truly sustainable," said Phuc, whose government holds the chairmanship of the 10-member bloc.

-"This year, they are particularly under greater threat as a result of compounding risks arising from the unpredictable conduct of states, major power rivalries and frictions," Phuc said.
+"This year, they are particularly under greater threat as a result of compounding risks arising from the unpredictable conduct of states, major power rivalries and frictions," Phuc said at the virtual summit, which also includes meetings between ASEAN and China, India, Japan, South Korea, Australia and the United States.

 High on the summit's agenda will be tensions in the South China Sea, where Chinese ships have been embroiled in periodic standoffs with vessels from Vietnam, Malaysia and Indonesia as Beijing seeks to assert its territorial claims in the disputed waterway.